mpv-player/mpv/DOCS/man/options.rst

     If the script can't do anything with an URL, it will do nothing.

+    The `try_ytdl_first` script option accepts a boolean 'yes' or 'no', and if 'yes' will try parsing the URL with youtube-dl first, instead of the default where it's only after mpv failed to open it.
+This mostly depends on whether most of your URLs need youtube-dl parsing.

     The `exclude` script option accepts a ``|``-separated list of URL patterns which mpv should not use with youtube-dl.
 The patterns are matched after the ``http(s)://`` part of the URL.